ssec/polar2grid/py/polar2grid/doc/source/viirs_day_night_band.rst

 Scaling of the VIIRS Day/Night Band in Polar2Grid
 =================================================

-Scaling of the Day/Night Band is complicated due to the huge range of values that can exist across a given scene.
+Scaling of the Day/Night Band (DNB) is complicated due to the huge range of values that can exist across a given scene.
 The Day/Night Band is centered on .7 microns with a wide spectral response function (half width .505 to .890 microns).
 Polar2Grid offers the user three different options for enhancing the final image product.
-If no specific dnb enhancement is provided to the viirs2gtiff.sh or viirs2awips.sh scripts, three different output products will be created for the given scene.
+If no specific DNB enhancement is provided to the viirs2gtiff.sh or viirs2awips.sh (or polar2grid.sh viirs gtiff, polar2grid.sh viirs awips) scripts, three different output products will be created for the given scene.
 The three options are:

 * Histogram Day/Night Band scaling  -  option -p histogram_dnb